You don’t have to go far on the internet these days to find an article questioning or criticizing modern worship.

 Jesus…. the compassionate, kind, gracious, patient, forgiving, gentle, humble, attentive, hospitable, merciful, supportive servant of all, who himself was touched by our pain and tempted in every way we are… this Jesus is the image of the God we worship.
 He is the relate-able, touchable, full-of-good-will-and-tender-mercies heart of God.

-Let me ask you something: if you were drowning, and someone risked his own life to save yours, how would you thank that person?
-How would you feel about him?
-Would your worship and adoration be based on that person’s magnificent qualities, or what he did for you?
+Question: if I was drowning, and someone risked his own life to save mine, how would I thank that person?
+How would I feel about him?
+Would my worship and adoration be based on that person’s magnificent qualities, or what he did for me?
 Do you think that person would like to hear a run-down of how great his personality is, or a great big “THANK YOU!”?

 What He did for us is how we initially relate to God – He is our redeemer – He rescued us!
 He is God Almighty, yet He adopted us as children, so that we could cry out to Him as Daddy God.